ryanmitchener/web-build/README.md

 #### Tasks
-A task object and have any name.
+A task can have any name.
 This name will be printed in the console during execution.
 Tasks will run concurrently and should be considered completely isolated.
-As such, you should not have two tasks that manipulate the same files.
+For this reason, you should not have two tasks that manipulate the same files.

 Tasks are made up of two properties: `globs` and `actions`.
 The `globs` property is an array of strings